jss367/jss367.github.io/_drafts/how big should a test set be.md

 degrees of  freedom = 99

-desired_conf_level = .90

 (1-0.90) = 0.10

-check two-tailed t-distribution table - (or divide by two and one one-tailed)
+check two-tailed t-distribution table -

 1.645 - this is using a value of 0.10